- Download our Moving to Chicago Guide (PDF)

 I don’t want to send my child to a bad school, but I want to live in the city centre.
 I’m afraid private school will cost too much.
 What should I do?

 Many schools in Chicago are great; parents just need to do some research to find the best ones and try to enrol their child in one of these.
-There are also programmes and public schools for gifted students, many of which are among the very best schools in Chicago.
-Also, many private schools will help with financial aid or scholarships, so it's well worth researching.
+There are also programmes and public schools for gifted students, many of which are among the best schools in Chicago.
+Also, some private schools offer financial aid or scholarships, so it's well worth researching.

 Chicago is called the 'Windy City', but is it really that windy?
 Is it going to be cold?

 Winter gets downright freezing, but to make up for it summer can be scorching hot.
 People tend to prefer the spring and autumn for milder climates.
 For all its reputation as a windy city, the Chicago winds aren't too bad.
 It does stay breezy next to Lake Michigan though.

 What is the cost of living in Chicago?

 Chicago can be more affordable than other major US cities like New York or San Francisco, but that doesn't mean it's cheap.
 Housing tends to be the most significant expense, with prices varying depending on the neighbourhood.
 Central areas are typically more expensive, while outlying districts can be more affordable.
 Dining out, entertainment and groceries can also add up, but cost can vary significantly depending on personal preferences and lifestyle.
 Utilities, including internet, gas and electricity, are fairly consistent.